deopurkar/deopurkar.github.io/index.md

 I go to the Algebraic Geometry, Algebra, and Number Theory seminars at UGA.

-I recently spoke in the ICERM workshop on [Cycles on moduli spaces, geometric invariant theory, and dynamics](https://icerm.brown.edu/topical_workshops/tw16-4-ms/).
-In the near future, I am speaking in the Algebraic Geometry Seminar at Georgia and at South Carolina.
+I recently spoke in the ICERM workshop on [Cycles on moduli spaces, geometric invariant theory, and dynamics](https://icerm.brown.edu/topical_workshops/tw16-4-ms/) (link goes to the video of the talk).

 ## Teaching